Eschatologue/CM_wiki/docs/character-creation/multiclassing.md

 | 20 | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

-**Spells Prepared**  You determine what spells you can prepare for each class individually, as if you were a single-classed member of that class.
+**Spells Prepared**{ .inl } You determine what spells you can prepare for each class individually, as if you were a single-classed member of that class.
 If you are a level 4 Ranger / level 3 Sorcerer, for example, you can prepare five level 1 Ranger spells, and you can prepare six Sorcerer spells of level 1 or 2 (as well as four Sorcerer cantrips).

 Each spell you prepare is associated with one of your classes, and you use the spellcasting ability of that class when you cast the spell.

-**Cantrips**  If a cantrip of yours increases in power at higher levels, the increase is based on your total character level, not your level in a particular class, unless the spell says otherwise.
+**Cantrips**{ .inl } If a cantrip of yours increases in power at higher levels, the increase is based on your total character level, not your level in a particular class, unless the spell says otherwise.

-**Spell Slots**  You determine your available spell slots by adding together the following:
+**Spell Slots**{ .inl } You determine your available spell slots by adding together the following:

 - All your levels in the Bard, Cleric, Druid, Sorcerer, and Wizard classes
 - Two third of your levels (round up) in the Artificer or Magus classes